 Industry data show that 75% of travel companies identify AI as an important influencer of customer experience.
 Additionally, when travel companies enhance their services with AI, they get their customers to be 83% more likely to reserve any offerings from them compared to companies that don’t.

-The efficiency of your operations are great, too.
+The efficiency of your operations is great, too.
 Research shows that AI is able to lower check-in times by up to 30% in airports, speed up security checks with the help of facial recognition, and automate up to 30% of tasks connected to handling luggage.

 There’s a chance of revenue enhancement — when dynamic pricing is presented for hotels or air operators, AI capabilities can make the best use of seasonal pricing changes that lead to approximately a 15% increase in the overall income.